linx-software/email-to-slack/README.md

      - `Header Text` : Text to be displayed as header
      - `Section Text`: Text to be displayed in section
      - `ChannelId`: Channel Id
+### PostEmailContentsToSlack
+- In the Demo Folder, Click on the function named PostEmailContentsToSlack.
+Only unread items will be read, and messages containing the From, Subject, Date will be sent to Slack.
+The default channel is General.